yohan-hicof/motorbike_lean_tracker/README.md

 -Find a way to estimate the laptime based on gps data.

--Add the state of the battery during tracking and visualization.
+-Add the state of the battery during tracking and visualization. : https://community.m5stack.com/topic/2994/core2-how-to-know-the-current-battery-level/9

-- Following this: https://www.youtube.com/watch?v=SUAqVUN9AuQ to use sprite to display the needle and stop the flickering.

-- Create an image for the main visualization + needle for speed + needle for direction. (in progress)

-- Modify the config menu to turn on and off the leds.

 - Add in the point capture the led if they are activated.